JulianA: An automatic treatment planning platform for intensity-modulated proton therapy and its application to intra- and extracerebral neoplasms: Introduction

-We present JulianA, which is a novel platform for treatment planning research at our institute.
-Currently, many researchers have a project of which the treatment planning is only a small part.
+JulianA was implemented in a novel platform for treatment planning research at our institute, which bears the same name.
+It was developed for two main use cases: Patient selection and increase of productivity in research.
+JulianA can assist patient selection by generating a treatment plan of similar quality than the plans generated by dosimetrist in a short time, without increasing the workload to clinical personnel.
+On the other hand, it can increase research efficiency because many researchers have a project of which the treatment planning is only a small part.
 However, the lack of training and experience in treatment planning results in low productivity and potentially unrealistic treatment plans, which limits the transfer of new insight and methods into the clinic.
 To alleviate this problem, our new method relies on minimum human input, namely only the prescription.
 It is easily extensible by domain experts without experience in treatment planning.
 In order to keep research productivity high and the entry barrier low, the platform is implemented in Julia, which is a high-level and open source programming language.
 Julia is flexible and versatile, produces fast code that can utilise modern computing hardware such as GPUs and the latest developments in computer science, e.\ g.\ for optimisation, without much effort.
 This removes the need to use different programming languages for research and production environments, which is known as the two language problem.
 Julia comes with interactive execution and debugging capabilities, which further improves research productivity.
 Having a scriptable treatment planning pipeline makes research more easily reproducible, too.
 We hope that JulianA will also boost the productivity in our clinic.
 It can be used as a quality assurance tool by providing a minimum plan quality standard and reduces the workload on human planners.
 The long-term clinical goal of this platform is to reduce the time needed for patient selection by providing a quick estimate of the potential of proton radiotherapy.
 Such a plan could then be compared to an automatically generated photon plan in a similar way to the one proposed by Langendijk et al.~\cite{LANGENDIJK2013267}.
 We validate JulianA in a blind study with a radiation oncologist.